dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/openapi-generator.md

 ## What will be created?

-When you run the `init` command above, the following files will be generated:
+When you run the `dlt-init-openapi` command above, the following files will be generated:

 ```text
 pokemon_pipeline/